microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/02-Create-a-custom-golden-image-solution.md

 In the background, Azure Image Builder will create a staging resource group in your subscription.
 This resource group is used for the image build.
 It's in the format: **IT_%DestinationResourceGroup%_%TemplateName%**.

->[!alert]Do not delete the staging resource group directly.
+>**Warning:** Do not delete the staging resource group directly.
 Delete the image template artifact, this will cause the staging resource group to be deleted.
-Task 3 will introduce the concept of cleanup.

 In the meantime, open with a browser the Azure portal and navigate to the **All resources** view.
 You should see - depending on the build task's progress - the staging resource group, a storage account and the new VM image.